D2-mods/Better-IWD-Pregen/d2-script/readme.txt

 ==================================================
 Updates
 ==================================================
+v7.20
+- Added component: Shapeshifts can talk (EEs, BG2).
+This does not allow spellcasting, but you can talk to NPCs, merchants, etc.
+- iwdee: faster shapeshifts tweak now also increases boring beetle and elemental speeds.
+They are still slightly slower than natural form, but fast enough to be usable out of combat.
+- Shapeshift movement tweaks now account for EE fixpack changes.
+- Updated "Shapeshift movement bonuses bypass Free Action": This now also checks haste.
+Some mods give shapeshifts haste instead of a movement bonus to increase walking speeds.
+Also, this is now installable on classic BG2.
+This also now accounts for mod abilities.

 v7.19
 - Added component: Max summons and traps (EE-only).
 Has 6 options with various max summon or celestial numbers.
 Traps are always set to 999 with any option.
 - SoD + "Items stackable to 999": fixed a random treasure (in BD0130 container 33) becoming 20 items instead of 1 item.